Foxy/eleventy-fundraising-minisite/README.md

 Kickstart your ecommerce with a few clicks.
 Perfect for non-profit fundraising mini-sites, live events, or anybody looking to build a clean one-page ecommerce or donation site.

+Demo site is at https://eleventy-fundraising-minisite.demos.foxy.io/.
 Original repo is [Foxy/eleventy-fundraising-minisite](https://github.com/Foxy/eleventy-fundraising-minisite/edit/master/README.md).
 Related blog post at [Foxy.io](https://www.foxy.io/blog/building-a-turnkey-fundraising-mini-site-with-foxy-and-eleventy/).

 ## Who This Is For (and Prerequisites)